-Part of enjoying the holidays means enjoying the food that comes with it.
-And while the holidays come and go in a flash, learning to balance your cholesterol takes time and some serious attention.
+Part of enjoying life means enjoying food!
+But learning to balance your cholesterol takes time and attention.

 The American Heart Association (AHA) tells us that cholesterol (also called lipid) is used by our bodies to keep us healthy.
 Our bodies make some of it naturally, while some comes from the food we eat.